Conquest of Shu by Wei: Wei decision to attack Shu

 In 262, (Note: The Zizhi Tongjian recorded that Sima Zhao made this announcement in the 3rd year of the Jingyuan era of Cao Huan's reign.
-This year corresponds to 262 in the Gregorian calendar.
+This year corresponds to c.262 in the Julian calendar.
 However, Sima Zhao's biography in the Jin Shu recorded that he made this announcement in the summer of the 4th year of the Jingyuan era, which corresponds to the summer of 263.
-This article follows the dates in the Zizhi Tongjian.)
+This article follows the dates in the Zizhi Tongjian.
+The Chinese year 263 has 13 months, and corresponds to 27 Jan 263 to 14 Feb 264 in the Julian calendar.)
 Sima Zhao noted that Shu was growing weak and lacking in resources after constantly waging war against Wei, so he wanted to launch a large-scale invasion of Shu to eliminate the threat of Shu.
 Among those he consulted, only Zhong Hui agreed that Wei was capable of conquering Shu.
 Zhong Hui then assisted Sima Zhao in formulating a strategy for the conquest of Shu.

 Sima Zhao made an announcement to the Wei imperial court as follows: